sovrin-foundation/sovrin-rfc/text/steward-selection-algorithm/README.md

 [prior-art]: #prior-art

 The field of systems reliability provides many examples of similar algorithms.
-This RFC captures mainstream thinking there.
+This SIP captures mainstream thinking there.

 # Unresolved questions
 [unresolved]: #unresolved-questions